-Bowie, a Democrat, was the representative for Alabama's 4th congressional district from 1905 to 1907.
+Bowie was the representative for Alabama’s 4th congressional district and was a Democrat.
+He served from 1905 to 1907.

 From Dec 1901 to Mar 1907, Bowie missed 191 of 406 roll call votes, which is 47.0%.
 This is much worse than the median of 30.1% among the lifetime records of representatives serving in Mar 1907.
 The chart below reports missed votes over time.